anychart-solutions/big-data-speed-test/README.md

 ### With no additional requirements
 This option doesn't require Node.js and npm installation.
 Also it imposes some limitations on demo source code modification process.
-* To run demo, please, open index.html page.
+* To run the demo, please, open index.html page.
 * To modify demo stylesheets, please add your own `<styles>` section to `src/index.html` file.
 * Unfortunately, here is no way to modify demo JavaScript code except adding your own `<script>` section to `src/index.html` file.
 * To modify demo markup, edit `src/index.html` file.